 - Customer Support

-ReQtest- Test management tool for comprehensive Software Quality Assurance
+ReQtest- Test management tool for comprehensive Software Quality Assurance (QA)

 ReQtest is a test management tool recommended by Test Managers and has over 11,000 users across the globe.
 It helps testing teams in overcoming any testing challenges, managing testing priorities and accomplishing the testing objectives.